Celebrating cancer survivors and their loved ones

 For people living with serious illness, the doctor-patient relationship takes on new meaning as they work together to identify treatments and manage symptoms.
 This is especially true for people such as Lyman Christopher, who lives with stage 4 cancer.

-After a decade of Guardian Angel gifts to Sharp Rees-Stealy, Lyman decided to make a significant gift in honor of Dr. Hampshire and his caregivers, by naming the Staff Lounge at the Kevin H. Cook Infusion Center.
+After a decade of Guardian Angel gifts to Sharp Rees-Stealy, Lyman decided to make a significant gift to name the staff lounge at the Kevin H. Cook Infusion Center.
+The lounge is named in recognition of Dr. Hampshire and all the oncology caregivers at Sharp.

-It's obvious to his patients that Dr. Hampshire enjoys talking with them and taking care of them, being a part of both their good moments and an important part of their more difficult ones.
-"It is the patients themselves that drive everything about why I come to work every day," he says.
+It's obvious Dr. Hampshire enjoys talking with his patients, taking care of them, and being a part of their good moments as well as an important part of their more difficult ones.
+"It is the patients themselves that drive everything about why I come to work every day," Dr. Hampshire says.

 That kind of care makes a difference in the lives of patients like Lyman, who says he looks forward to his visits with Dr. Hampshire.